DobrinMarinov/recipe-book/README.md

 ## Development server

+1. Bootstrap 3 is used for this project.
+To install it run npm install --save bootstrap@3
+2. To install other package dependencies on local machine: npm install
-Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding